yatsky/EverydayProgram/README.md

 * I want to make it happen.
 My dream, my future.
 * Today I wrote ex5 to ex14 from Learn Python the Hard Way and found it really is doing some help!
 And I'm trying to practice my input because sometimes I would just make a lot of typos.
 * I want to keep a good life style, so, good night.

+##2015.03.26
+* I spent most of the day worrying about my club, which is funny because you know what you are worrying about is not what you think it is.
+The only thing that we fear is fear itself.
+* I made some Photoshop work also, and uploaded some photos for people to give me some feedback.
+I think this is some sort of effective way to improve your skill.
+Because people see what you cannot see.
+As an author, you know what you want to convey behind the photo, but they don't.
+What they can do is just feel and guess.
+So if they see something totally different from yours, then it makes you ponder.
+* Of course I did my daily python work today, 5 exs if I recall correctly.
+These exs are getting harder-you need to understand rather than just type it.
+* Like I said yesterday, good life style, good night.